mblue9/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > > > There are 221 000 reads which map to chrM and 170 000 which map to chr22.
 > > {: .tip}
 > >
-> > 1.
-Most of these removed alignments mapped to chrM.
 > > 2.
 You should modify the mapQuality criteria and decrease the threshold.
 > >
 > {: .solution}